IndianRoboticsOrganization/KuttyTTS/README.md

 Future :
 ========

-* Graphincal User Interface will be added
+* Graphical User Interface will be added
 * A C Shared-library will be added
 * Python & Java API will be added
 * A .Net library will be included